 Here Are The 10 Most Dangerous Towns in Missouri To Live In

-It’s pretty common for anyone living in or moving to a state to what to understand how safe an area is.
+Is Missouri a good place to live?
+We think so.
+Now, we don’t want to tell you where you should not live in Missouri, but just like any other state, some parts are just more dangerous than others.
+It’s pretty common for anyone living in or moving to a new state to understand how safe an area is.
 Luckily, there are helpful resources that allow certain statistics regarding these areas to be made public.
 These specific rankings for the most dangerous towns in Missouri are based solely on the amount of crime and the likelihood of being the victim of a crime.
 Nothing else was considered, so while they may be “dangerous” on paper, you may have never seen or experienced anything dangerous while there.
 These statistics were brought to you by Road Snacks, which analyzed 84 cities using the FBI’s latest crime report for violent crime and property crime statistics for every place with over 5,000 residents.

 It is once again worth mentioning, that different neighborhoods within these communities might be more dangerous than others.
 It is worth looking into this before a visit to any town so that you are aware of the more dangerous areas.
 And also, just because a place has a problem with crime, doesn’t mean it’s not worth visiting or that it isn’t working on overall improvement.
 Do you know of any other areas that may be a little dangerous and worth being cautious of?
 Share in the comments section!